arvindsankar/CourseProject/README.md

 from sklearn.metrics import confusion_matrix, classification_report, accuracy_score
 ```

 Once the dependencies are imported we can read and load the labelled dataset provided under folder ‘notebook’ (week1_labelled_tweets2.csv and week2_labelled_tweets2.csv).
-Loading the dataset the notebook can be run in a step wise manner.
+Loading the dataset the notebook (K_load_preprocess_training.ipynb) can be run in a step wise manner as directed here - https://github.com/arvindsankar/CourseProject/tree/main/notebook

 The data is analyzed and cleaned.
 Cleaning is done by removing urls, html codes, hashtags, mentions, stopwords.
 Stemming and Lemmatization is then applied on data.

 After cleaning, the data is split into training and testing subsets.
 The Vectorizer provided is used to transform a string of text into something more similar to a bag of words model.
 (Our example one uses TF-IDF weighting that we learned in the Text Retrieval section of our class!).
 ```console
 X=df.fulltweet
 y=df.polarity